Vegetarian | Vegan adaptable | Soup | Chinese Food

 Rehydrate

-• To rehydrate wood ear mushrooms, shiitake mushrooms and lily flowers, gently rinse each with tap water, drain and add to a bowl, then add hot water to cover at least 1-inch deep.
-Rehydrate for 30 minutes to 1 hour, until the ingredients have turned tender.
+• To rehydrate wood ear mushrooms, shiitake mushrooms and lily flowers, gently rinse each with tap water, drain and add to individual bowls.
+Then add 1 1/2 cups of warm water to each bowl.
+Rehydrate for 15 to 20 minutes, until the ingredients have turned tender.

-• For wood ear mushrooms, remove tough ends if needed, and slice into stripes.
+• For wood ear mushrooms, remove tough ends if needed, and slice into bite sized pieces.

-• For shiitake mushrooms, reserve marinating water, gently squeeze water from the mushrooms, remove stems and thinly slice.
+• For shiitake mushrooms, reserve 1 cup marinating water, gently squeeze water from the mushrooms, remove stems and thinly slice.
+Pat dry with paper towels.

-• For lily flowers, reserve marinating water.
-Remove the tough ends of the lily flowers and slice to 5mm (2-inch) pieces if needed (*Footnote 5).
+• For lily flowers, reserve 1 cup marinating water.
+Remove the tough ends of the lily flowers and halve crosswise (*Footnote 5).
+Pat dry with paper towels.

 Soup

-• Whisk the cornstarch with 1/4 cup of water in a small bowl until cornstarch is fully dissolved.
-Slowly swirl the cornstarch slurry into the soup, and stir to thicken.
+• Turn to medium-low heat.
+Whisk the cornstarch with 1/4 cup of water in a small bowl until cornstarch is fully dissolved.
+Slowly swirl the cornstarch slurry into the soup, and stir to thicken while the broth is at a low simmer.

-• Slowly swirl in the beaten egg with a fork against the edge of the bowl, and gently stir a few times to break up the eggs.
+• Slowly swirl in the beaten egg with a fork against the edge of the bowl.
+Let cook for 30 seconds so the eggs start to set.
+Then gently stir a few times to break up the eggs.

 Ingredient Substitution Guide